 In particular, the requirement to leave Canada at the end of the period authorized for their stay.

 How do officers evaluate dual intent applications?

 While evaluating dual intent applications, the office assesses if a temporary residence applicant genuinely intends to fulfill their obligations as a temporary resident—to depart Canada at the end of their period of authorization.

-Accordingly, the officer distinguishes these applicants from an applicant who will not depart Canada at the end of their authorized stay if their application for permanent residence is denied.
+Accordingly, the officer distinguishes these applicants from applicants who will not depart Canada at the end of their authorized stay if their application for permanent residence is denied.

-While evaluating applications, the officer considers the specific circumstances of the temporary residence applicant o determine the applicant’s intentions, for which the officer may look into numerous factors.
+While evaluating applications, the officer considers the specific circumstances of the temporary residence applicant to determine the applicant’s intentions, for which the officer may look into numerous factors.

-These factors include the following while deciding whether to approve a request for temporary residence:
+These factors include the following when deciding whether to approve a request for temporary residence: